NF02/dmenuWacom/README.md

 The dmenu that is used in this script is the one present in <a href="https://github.com/NF02/dmenu">my repository</a>.

-For more information, consult the <a href="https://suckless.org/hacking/">hacking guidelines</a> on the <a href="https://suckless.org">suckless.org</a> official website
+For more information, consult the [hacking guidelines](https://suckless.org/hacking/) on the <a href="https://suckless.org">suckless.org</a> official website

 # Warning: in the case of Emojis or special characters